+©Copyright IBM Corporation 2007

+IBM Corporation

+Global Solutions, Industry Marketing

+294 Route 100

+Somers, NY 10589

+Produced in the United States of America

+2-07

-© Copyright IBM Corporation 2007 IBM Corporation Global Solutions, Industry Marketing 294 Route 100 Somers, NY 10589 U.S.A.
-Produced in the United States of America 3-07 All Rights Reserved IBM, the IBM logo, ibm.com, DB2, i5/OS, System i, System i5 and WebSphere are trademarks of International Business Machines Corporation in the United States, other countries, or both.
+All Rights Reserved

+IBM, the IBM logo, ibm.com, e-business Hosting, System x and Tivoli are trademarks of International Business Machines Corporation in the United States, other countries, or both.

 Other company, product or service names may be trademarks or service marks of others.

 This case study illustrates how one IBM customer uses IBM products.
 There is no guarantee of comparable results.

 References in this publication to IBM products or services do not imply that IBM intends to make them available in all countries in which IBM operates.